draghan/KanbanTxt/README.md

 ### Assign priority

 To assign priority, use the last row of buttons under the editor.

+You can also grab any task card from its current position in column and drag it up/down, to drop it to the desired priority.

 Tasks are sorted in columns by their priority.